dejimenez21/file-transfer-go/docs/CFTP.md

 1. **[Method](#method)** that indicates the action to perform.
 2. **Meta** section, that is a json string containing data about the request.
 3. **Channels** section, a comma-separated list of the channels involved in the request.
-4. **File** bytes.
+4. **File Information** a json string containing data about the file being transfer.

+A request message should always end with a EOT character.

 The only fully required section is the **Method**, all the others may or not be specified depending on the operation to perform.
-For example, a client who wants to suscribe to a channel doesn't need to include the **File** section on the request.
+For example, a client who wants to suscribe to a channel doesn't need to include the **File Information** section on the request.

 Every section described above should be separated by a line break (`"/n"`).
 Even if a section is not to be included the line break should.
  For example: